BeefMILF/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   └──  models         <- Scripts to train models and then use trained models to make │       │                 predictions
-    │   │   ├── predict_model.py
+    │       ├── predict_model.py
-    │   │   └── train_model.py
+    │       └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
     └── tox.ini            <- tox file with settings for running tox; see https://tox.readthedocs.io/

 --------